How to Deal with Toddler’s Diaper Changing Tantrums?

 9. Set up a View

-If your room set-up permits, you should opt to set up a lovely and sensory view which your baby can witness as you change his diapers.
+If your room set-up permits, you should opt to set up a lovely sensory view that your baby can witness as you change his diapers.
 You can put up the changing mat by the window or paint a mural by the wall.

 10. Try a Stand-up Diaper